This week we are practising the digraph...

 The winner is the one with the most cards at the end!

 Thursday: Use your school letter pack to think make some words using the sound tiles you have so far.
 We have learnt all the letters of the alphabet now and you should practice the letters you don't recognise again and again until you can remember them.
-Don't forget to make one new letter tile with this week's digraph 'ng' on showing your children that the letters are together and make the 'ng' sound not the separate 'n' and 'g' sounds.
+Don't forget to make one new letter tile with this week's digraph 'ee' on showing your children that the letters are together and make the 'ee' sound not two separate 'e' sounds.